CityofToronto/bdit_data-sources/gis/gccview/README.md

 - cred (Airflow PostgresHook): the Airflow PostgresHook that directs to credentials to enable a connection to a particular database

 In the DAG file, the arguments for each layer are stored in dictionaries called "bigdata_layers" and "ptc_layers", in the order above.
 The DAG will be executed once every 3 months, particularly on the 15th of every March, June, September, and December every year.

+## Adding new layers to GCC Puller DAG
+1. Identify the mapserver_n and layer_id for the layer you wish to add.
+You can find COT transportation layers here: https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial2/FeatureServer, where mapserver_n is 2 and the layer_id is in brackets after the layer name.
+2. Add a new entry to "bigdata_layers" or "ptc_layers" dictionaries in [gcc_layers_pull.py](/dags/gcc_layers_pull.py) depending on the destination database.
+3. If is_audited = True, you must also add a primary key for the new layer to "pk_dict" in [gcc_puller_functions.py](gcc_puller_functions.py).

 ## Manually fetch layers - Using Jupyter Notebook